syabaruddin/ShinyDashboard-SuicideRate/README.md

 # ShinyDashboard-SuicideRate

-This dashboard is to visualize Suicide Rate 1985-2015
+This dashboard is created to visualize Suicide Rate 1985-2015.
+Data sourced from Kaggle.com

 Please click link below to check the dashboard uploaded in shinyapps